Description

 Understanding of strategies for commercialization, licensing, and securing long-term funding to support the development and sustainability of open-source software libraries and projects.

-Continue building a vibrant community by sharing workshop materials through GitHub repositories [https://github.com/oss-for-surg-med-ai-tech], welcoming anyone to join our Discord server for networking, discussions, and event sharing [https://discord.gg/PPTuExCQ], and proving access to recorded talks on the symposium’s YouTube channel.
+Everyone is welcome to join our Discord server (https://discord.gg/P6wB44Ftft) for networking, discussions, and event updates.
+Recorded talks will also be available on the symposium’s YouTube channel.

 Organisers